 Contact MHI.
 Choose from a Single Phase (1 -20 Kg/hr.) to three-phase (25-2000Kg/hr).
 Please specify the temperature, flow rate range, and required back pressure.
 Temperature choices from 150°C, 200°C, 300°C, 550°C or 750/800°C and 1300°C.

 Is it time to upgrade to a more reliable, easy-to-use, instant electric steam generation system with built-in modern energy-saving features?
-Upgrade to a generator that offers independent control over the steam flow rate, steam temperature, and backpressure.
-MHIs high temperature steam now allows everyone easy access to clean steam (steam that does not contain boiler residue, chemical, bacterial contaminants, or other undesirable materials).
-This steam is available at a low cost.
+Upgrade to a generator that offers independent control over the steam flow rate, temperature, and backpressure.
+MHI high-temperature steam allows everyone easy access to clean steam that does not contain boiler residue, chemical or bacterial contaminants, or other undesirable solid substances.

-Today, the need for high-quality clean electric steam also encompasses the requirements for zero emissions, high energy efficiency, and minimum spatial footprint configuration.
+Today, the need for high-quality clean electric steam also encompasses zero emissions, high energy efficiency, and minimum spatial footprint configuration requirements.
 The MightySteam® and OAB® steam generators produce non-condensing steam above the inversion temperature.
-Because there are no liquid droplets the steam is of high quality.
-This improves steam performance both for pharmaceutical use, clean comfort uses as well as utility purposes.
+Because there are no liquid droplets, the steam is of high quality.
+This improves steam performance for pharmaceutical use, clean comfort, and utility.

 With this modern energy and time-saving steam generator, there is no need for superheaters or boilers to 800°C+ for high-quality clean steam.
 No combustible fuel oils or gases, No intense magnetic fields.
 No heating of flow pipes by induction.
-The temperature measured is that of the steam not of the pipe.
+The temperature measured is that of the steam, not of the line.